trnsrt/ts/_drafts/blockchain-philosophy.md

 Let's have a look at the main philosophy behind blockchain technologies:

 In our previous post we briefly discussed the main events that have resulted in emergence of blockchain technologies..
-Now let's talk about the three pillars of blockchain technologies.
+Let's have a deep dive into the main philosophy of blockchain technologies in this post:

 ### Blockchain philosophy
 Here is how we can define blockchain in one sentence: